BasuShaon/DIA-MS-DrugRefiner/README.md

 Drug activity deconvolution using high-throughput screening, ultra-fast proteomics, and machine learning.

-## Environment
+## Environments

-- Python 3.11.5 (download dependencies in local or virtual environment from 'requirements.txt')
+- Python 3.11.5 (download dependencies in a virtual environment from 'requirements.txt')

 - R 4.3.1 + Bioconductor 3.18 (use renv to restore dependencies from 'renv.lock')